Budziaszek/Influence-of-users-in-online-social-networks/README.md

 The project concerns a master's thesis
-# Influence of users on social networks in the context of the structure of their neighborhoods #
+# Influence of users in online social networks in the context of the structure of their neighborhoods #

 ## Database ##